shiweijiezero/LKG-RALM/README.md

 # LKG-RALM

-LKG-RALM is a [brief description of your project].
+LKG-RALM is a implementation for paper "Making RALM Robust to Irrelevant Contexts via Layer Knowledge Guided Attention".

 ## Table of Contents
 - [Prerequisites](#prerequisites)